mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.12/release-notes/1.12.5/index.md

 DC/OS is a distributed operating system that enables you to manage resources, application deployment, data services, networking, and security in an on-premise, cloud, or hybrid cluster environment.

 # Issues fixed in DC/OS 1.12.5
-The issues that have been fixed in DC/OS 1.12.5 are grouped by feature, functional area, or component.
+The issues that have been fixed in DC/OS 1.12.5 are listed below.
 Most change descriptions include one or more issue tracking identifiers for reference.

 - The DC/OS diagnostics bundle now includes Mesos state logs content, located at `/var/log/mesos-state.tar.gz`.
 (DCOS-56403)
 - Added 3 new environment files to Mesos systemd.
 (DCOS-49092)